Victoria-Dorofeeva/Data-Analytics-Projects-Portfolio/Readme.md

  	sort(table(subset_casual$start_station_name), decreasing = TRUE)[1:10]
 ![image](https://github.com/user-attachments/assets/1f64bd6c-aca2-4415-943c-75891ee87576)
-## 5) To answer the final fifth question (Is there a significant amount of trips that end where they started by yser type?)
+## 5) To answer the final fifth question (Is there a significant amount of trips that end where they started by user type?)
 I apply boolean logic.
 I also want to find % of the trips that started and ended in the same location for member and casual users respectively.
 I see that it is 2% for members and 20% for causual users
 	table(subset_member$start_station_name == subset_member$end_station_name)
  	FALSE   TRUE
 	706399  13914